homebysix/auto-update-magic/README.md

 It may be useful to refer to the example `Firefox-SelfService.jss.recipe` and `PolicyTemplate-SelfService.xml` files provided in this repo.

+If you'd like to add a Dock icon to your Self Service policy, you can do that manually after the first recipe run.
+Subsequent runs will preserve the Dock icon settings.

 ## Notes and caveats